spectrocloud/librarium/docs/docs-content/clusters/edge/edge-native-lifecycle.md

 air-gapped Edge hosts is slightly different from connected Edge hosts.
 Since there is no Palette instance and each Edge host is managed locally, there is no Edge host registration during the on-site deployment phase.

-In addition, you need to provide the images that are required for deployment to the Edge host through a content bundle or through an external registry.
+In addition, you need to provide the Edge host with the images that are required for cluster deployment through a content bundle or through an external registry.
 After a cluster is formed, you manage the cluster locally with local UI instead of using through a Palette instance.

 ![A flow of the lifecycle for air-gapped clusters: modeling, EdgeForge, installation, on-site deployment, cluster formation, and cluster management. ](/native-edge-deployment-lifecycle-airgap.webp)